How to Deal With a Narcissist: 6 Steps | Thom Knoles

 At some point, when the narcissist is under enough pressure, they will have a clear opportunity to look at themselves more closely and acknowledge their dysfunction.

 As Vedic Meditators, we are less interested in asserting ourselves on others or proving anything.
-We are responding to the need of the moment gracefully and quietly, content to expand our consciousness with each 20-minute meditation session.
+We are responding to the need of the moment gracefully and quietly, content to expand our consciousness with each 20-minute session.

 Jai Guru Deva